JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 ![](plots_srs_ex2.svg)

-and the 3D `surface` plot.
-For the `surface` plot, we also change the camera angle
+For the `surface` plot, we can change the camera angle.

 ```julia
 surface(x, x, fz; camera = (25, 65), kwargs...)